Students sitting in row seats in a lecture room with a green statute on table top.

 Theology and Religious Studies at the University of Chester

-The BA in Philosophy, Ethics, and Religion course introduces the core areas of both Philosophy and Ethics, and the Study of Religion to enable students to develop existing or new interests through a choice of specialist topics in the second and third years.
+The BA in Philosophy, Ethics and Religion course introduces the core areas of both philosophy and ethics, and the study of religion to enable you to develop existing or new interests through a choice of specialist topics in the second and third years.

 The information listed in this section is an overview of the academic content of the course that will take the form of either core or option modules and should be used as a guide.
 We review the content of our courses regularly, making changes where necessary to improve your experience and graduate prospects.
 If during a review process, course content is significantly changed, we will contact you to notify you of these changes if you receive an offer from us.

-While the exact details of delivery will vary depending on the content of a particular topic (or even a particular session), most student class sessions will be a mix of lecture, discussion, group work, and practical demonstration.
-Some topics may have specifically designated seminars, to facilitate discussion among a smaller group of peers.
+While the exact details of delivery will vary depending on the content of a particular topic (or even a particular session), most class sessions will be a mix of lecture, discussion, group work and practical demonstration.
+Some topics may have specifically designated seminars to facilitate discussion among a smaller group of peers.
 Some may include field trips.
-Students will also have one-to-one tutorials in every module to help you prepare for your assessment.
-Scheduled contact hours range between approximately eight and ten hours per week depending upon level of study.
+You will also have one-to-one tutorials in every module to help you prepare for your assessment.
+Scheduled contact hours range between approximately eight and ten hours per week, depending upon the level of study.

-Students should also expect to spend around 30 hours per week on independent study which might include following asynchronous learning, tutorial time with staff, using the University’s library, working with peers and preparing work for assessment.
+You should also expect to spend around 30 hours per week on independent study, which might include following asynchronous learning, tutorial time with staff, using the University’s library, working with peers and preparing work for assessment.

 Teaching will be delivered by experienced academics in the subject, drawing on their research and expertise.
 This will be supplemented by occasional guest lecturers and speakers.

-There is a wide range of assessment designed to help students consolidate their learning and develop key skills to equip them for a range of careers.
+There is a wide range of assessments designed to help you consolidate your learning and develop key skills, so you will be equipped for a variety of careers.
 The emphasis is on coursework rather than exams.
-In addition to essays, students are likely to write book reviews, text analysis, blog posts, dictionary entries, give oral presentations, video presentations, reports, research journals, workbooks, or critical reflections on students’ own learning.
-All assessments involve some element of independent choice, and are supported by formative activities, one-to-one tutorials, and feedback which highlights the next steps to enhance student achievement.
+In addition to essays, you are likely to write book reviews, text analysis, blog posts, dictionary entries, give oral presentations, video presentations, reports, research journals, workbooks, or critical reflections on your own learning.
+All assessments involve some element of independent choice and are supported by formative activities, such as one-to-one tutorials and feedback, which highlight the next steps to enhance your achievement.

 112UCAS points